Five years into Decade IV,

 I fret about the fact that I’ve been working on this compilation for five years now.
 Forever, it seems.
 The raw material of this collection resides at the center of my heart and my story, which means the organizing of it and revising proves daunting.
 For one thing, marriage is sacred.
 How much should one air?
 Months slip past between entries.

-We’ve frequented the sprawling Wildwood Nature Preserve many times, but only twice in the Autumn since that glorious day we eloped there on October 19, 1985.
+We’ve frequented this sprawling Wildwood Nature Preserve many times throughout the years, but only twice in the Autumn since that glorious day we eloped there on October 19, 1985.
 The colors are gorgeous with lots of yellows, russets and sherbet oranges.
 The Mitten Trees (Sassafras) wave their friendly greeting.
 The burning bushes are beyond description, their vibrant reds from a palette all their own.
 I’m so pleased to have the “Autumn Romance” piece published in Bella Grace, seeing through new lens our familiar wooded path freshly painted by the Master Creator.
 Why don’t the maples, sweetgums, and oaks all burst into flame at once?
 Instead, the well-orchestrated symphony each takes its perfectly timed entrance and exit, sacred moments in the otherwise ordinary.

 Holding hands and lost in reverie, we walk across “our” bridge suspended over a small valley with its steep banks covered in yellowed ferns and fallen leaves.
 A trickle of water below catches runoff to the larger creek.
 A chipmunk scurries about his business.
 What is the circumference of his world?
 We wonder together.
 We stand among the tree trunks and tilt our faces up to the spread of their branches–our cathedral.
 I breathe in deep the smell of woodlands and nature’s seasoned longevity, their silent testimony to years past and those still ahead.
 The bridge has been replaced in these thirty-five years, but the trees remain.
 They are so big now.